This blog post is all about my Copthorne Hotel Dubai review.

 This was my first time visiting Dubai and I already had so many assumptions and preconceptions based on seeing a lot of people travel there on social media and knowing a lot of people that had also spent time living there.

-To keep things cheap, we stayed in the old area of Dubai, which helped our budget massively.
-Copthorne Hotel was a 10 minute drive from Dubai Airport, and located a three minute walk from the metro station which we made good use of.
+Copthorne Hotel Dubai was a 10 minute drive from Dubai Airport, and located a three minute walk from the metro station which we made good use of.

 As we also spent quite a bit of time in old Dubai from eating there on both nights and taking part in a walking tour, it made sense for us to stay here to keep our budget low.

-This hotel was a bargain.
 It cost us £45 per night (which is crazy for Dubai prices).
 And we were upgraded to a suite when we checked in.

 Our suite had a separate living area and kitchen, three wardrobes, a large ensuite bathroom and huge bedroom with a balcony stretching across both lounge and bedroom areas.

-For a total of £90 for the two of us for two nights, it was a steal.
 Considering a ride on the metro to things like the Dubai Mall, Burj Khalifa, Dubai Marina etc. was £1 per ride.

-The Copthorne Hotel
+Copthorne Hotel Dubai Review

 The hotel itself was lovely upon arrival, with reception staff very pleasant and welcoming.
-Especially with our free upgrade, we didn’t have anything to complain about.

 Since Dubai was new to me, I didn’t realise that UK plugs are able to be used here which made charging all of our devices extra easy.